Chunpai/chunpai.github.io/index.md

         <tbody>
             <tr style="padding:0px">
             <td style="padding:2.5%;width:63%;vertical-align:middle">
                 <p>My name is Chunpai Wang (王春派).
 I am an applied AI/ML lead at JPMorgan Chase currently.
-I obtained my PhD degree in Computer Science from <a href="https://www.albany.edu/">State University of New York at Albany</a>, where I worked on user modeling and sequential recommendation.
-My thesis advisor is Dr. <a href="http://www.cs.albany.edu/~sherry/">Sherry Sahebi</a>.
-During my PhD, I am also fortunate to be advised by Dr. <a href="https://personal.utdallas.edu/~fxc190007/">Feng Chen</a> from UT-Dallas and Dr. <a href="https://cs.nyu.edu/~neill/">Daniel B. Neill</a> from NYU on anomaly pattern detection on large-scale graphs.
-I received a B.S. degree in Computer Science and a B.A. degree in Statistics from the <a href="https://www.rochester.edu/">University of Rochester</a> and I was fortunate to be advised by Dr. <a href="https://www.cs.rochester.edu/u/jluo/">Jiebo Luo</a> on graph mining research during my undergraduate studies.</p>
+I obtained my Ph.D. degree in Computer Science from <a href="https://www.albany.edu/">State University of New York at Albany</a>, where I worked on user modeling and sequential recommendation.
+During my Ph.D. studies, I was fortunate to be advised by Dr. <a href="http://www.cs.albany.edu/~sherry/">Sherry Sahebi</a> on user modeling and recommendation, Dr. <a href="https://personal.utdallas.edu/~fxc190007/">Feng Chen</a> from UT-Dallas, and Dr. <a href="https://cs.nyu.edu/~neill/">Daniel B. Neill</a> from NYU on anomaly pattern detection on large-scale graphs.
+I received a B.S. degree in Computer Science and a B.A. degree in Statistics from the <a href="https://www.rochester.edu/">University of Rochester</a>, and I was fortunate to be advised by Dr. <a href="https://www.cs.rochester.edu/u/jluo/">Jiebo Luo</a> on graph mining research during my undergraduate studies.</p>
                 <p style="text-align:center">
                 <a href="mailto:chunpaiwang@gmail.com">Email</a>  |
                 <a href="https://scholar.google.com/citations?user=CYW5008AAAAJ&hl=en&oi=ao">Google Scholar</a> |